|Hours of Research||User Manuals Consulted||Brands considered||Brands selected|

 The Pros and Cons of Buying Hearing Aids from Lively

-- High Phone Quality: Using hearing aids with a phone often presents problems with sound quality.
+- Phone Compatibility: Using hearing aids with a phone often presents problems with sound quality.
 If you do have issues with this, the “Phone Now” program can be enabled.
 It uses a magnet attached to your phone to enable automatic program switching.

-- Payment Plans: Lively partners with Affirm loans to set up payment plans for those that qualify.
-Monthly payments can start at $78, though they may also be higher depending on money down, the length of the loan, and more.
+- Payment Plans: Lively offers convenient monthly payment plans for those who qualify.
+Monthly payments can start as low as $60 for the battery-powered model and $78 for the rechargeable device, though they may also be higher depending on money down, the length of the loan, and more.
 The interest rate can be 0% for two years in some cases.
 More details are available on Lively’s website.